benjipt/bitcorn-app/README.md

 ## Changelog

+- Added Signup flow for new users (May 13, 2023)
+- Migrated shared component state to Redux / Redux-Toolkit (May 13, 2023)
 - Chart Improvements: First plot starts at zero (May 2, 2023)
 - Migrated from Jest to Vitest (May 1, 2023)
 - Migrated from Gemini API to new backend service: [bitcorn-chain](https://github.com/benjipt/bitcorn-chain) (Apr 30, 2023)